-It’s recommended by the state.
-According to Montana Code Section 35-8-109, all members of a Montana LLC may enter into an operating agreement to regulate the affairs of the company.
+- It’s recommended by the state.
+According to Montana Code, Limited Liability Company Act § 35-8-109, all members of a Montana LLC may enter into an operating agreement to regulate the affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.